-There are a couple of huge differences between INTACS implants and laser surgery.
+There are a few important differences between INTACS implants and laser surgery.
 First, laser surgery reshapes the cornea by permanently removing tissue from the central optic zone.
 Although INTACS implants require incisions to be made in the cornea, no tissue is ever removed.
 Removed tissue can never be replaced, nor does it ever grow back.
 Another important difference is that as we age our vision continues to change.
 With laser surgery, more tissue must be removed to correct one’s vision.
-With INTACS, the implants are removed and new ones put in their place.
+With INTACS, the implants are simply removed and new ones put in their place.

 Talking to Your Eye Doctor